SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintB/us010/01.requirements-engineering/Readme.md

 * **AC1:** If there are no vehicles that need overhauling, the system notifies the FM.
 * **AC2:** The list of vehicles needing overhauling should contain all the vehicles' info.
-* **AC2:** The list should include vehicles that have either exceeded the maintenance frequency limit or are within 5% of reaching it.

 ### 1.4.
 Found out Dependencies